fcegatti/fcegatti/README.md

 ### 👨🏻‍💻 &nbsp;About Me

- 🚀&nbsp;I'm a Junior Fullstack Engineer with a background in translation and language teaching.<br>
+ 🚀&nbsp;I'm a Junior Fullstack Developer with a background in translation and language teaching.<br>
 🎓&nbsp;I studied English Philology at Universitat de Barcelona.<br>
 💻&nbsp;I completed a six-month, 850hs Fullstack Engineering bootcamp at Factoria F5 in Barcelona.<br>
 📚 &nbsp;I'm passionate about learning new things and now I'm focusing on technologies and programming languages.<br>